nonamescm/yex-lang/DOCS.md

 This tutorial assumes that you have previous experience with programming and already has the yex language installed.

+If anything here doesn't work as expected, please open an issue.

 - [Learn Yex](#learn-yex)
   - [NOTE](#note)
   - [Basics](#basics)